jsalfity/CarND-Traffic-Sign-Classifier-Project/README.md

 [image7]: ./examples/placeholder.png "Traffic Sign 4"
 [image8]: ./examples/placeholder.png "Traffic Sign 5"

-## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ###Data Set Summary & Exploration

 ####1.
 Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+The number of training examples is roughly 3 times the size of the testing examples.
+Each image is has dimension 32x32x3, but I am planning on converting to gray scale.
+There are 43 different traffic signs that the network will attempt to classify.

-* The size of training set is ?
+* The size of training set is 34799
-* The size of the validation set is ?
+* The size of the validation set is 4410
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is 32x32x3
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+The 32x32 image shows a good amount of pixelation.
+While this low resolution will allow the images to back and forward through the network, there is less spatial relationship's that are possible in each image the network can learn.

 ![alt text][image1]

 ###Design and Test a Model Architecture

-####1.
-Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+The training images were all stripped of their 3 channel color dimension and changed to grayscale..
+In addition, the training images were normalized, so that the grayscale values ranged from 0 to 1.
+Grayscale and normalization give the network less relationships to learn.
+I chose not to alter or augment the data set, because the classifier converged with nearly a 95% percent accuracy through just the training set.
+Had I wanted higher accuracy, I could rotate the image, blur the image, sharpen the image, etc.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.